kylehao/blog.asia.cx/_posts/2017-02-10-about-tranquil-theme - Copy.md

 - add `feature` into tags if you want to show post at homepage slider
 - go to `images/` and place sidebar portrait pic and ads pic
 - if [MathJax](https://www.mathjax.org/) is enabled, use `\[...\]` for displayed mathematics and `\(...\)` for in-line mathematics
-- ADVANCED: if you want to further customize your site, look over [Jekyll](https://jekyllrb.com/docs/home/) to understand how it works, also check [html/css/javascript tutorials](http://www.w3schools.com/) and [liquid language](http://shopify.github.io/liquid/) to learn code.
+- ADVANCED: if you want to further customize your site, check out [Jekyll](https://jekyllrb.com/docs/home/) to understand how it works, also check out [html/css/javascript tutorials](http://www.w3schools.com/) and [liquid language](http://shopify.github.io/liquid/) to learn code.

 ### site configurations